 ”Art as radar acts as ‘an early alarm system,’ as it were, enabling us to discover social and psychic targets in lots of time to prepare to cope with them.” - Marshall McLuhan

-The exhibition was curated by Matilde Best and Simon Thykjær.
+The exhibition is curated by Matilde Best and Simon Thykjær.

 Created in collaboration with engineers, acousticians and other specialists at Bang & Olufsen, radio enthusiasts from OZ3EDR - EDR Struer and with assistence from Sound Art Lab.
 Realized with support from the Danish Arts Foundation and Danish Composers’ Society / KODA Culture